The complete guide to Apple Search Ads

 - Schedule (When should they see your ad?)

-After you’ve created your ad group or groups, you’ll move onto selecting keywords.
-Keywords are the terms people use to search for apps in the App Store.
+After you've created your ad group or groups, you'll move onto selecting keywords for your Apple Search campaigns.
+Keywords are the terms people use to search for apps in the Apple App Store.
 In Apple Search Ads Advanced, you can tell Apple which keywords you want your ad to appear for.
-Let’s go over a quick example.
+Let's go over a quick example.

 Say you have a photo editing app.
 You probably want your app ad to show up for keywords such as “photo editing,” “filters,” and “edit photos.”
-You’ll input these terms as your targeted keywords for your campaign.
-Unsure about which keywords would be best to use?
-Find the best keywords for your app and also see which keywords your competitors are using with App Radar’s Keyword Finder.
+You'll input these terms as your targeted keywords for your campaign.
+However, keep in mind the keyword difficulty and search volume, as you don't want to bit on the low search keywords with high difficulty.
+If you are unsure about which keywords would be best to use, you can use App Radar's Keyword Finder to research the best keywords for your app and also see which keywords your competitors are using.

-Exact Match helps you to narrow your ad bid spread.
-By selecting Exact Match, you’re telling Apple that you want to place bids for your selected keyword exactly as it is typed in.
+Exact Match keywords help you to narrow your ad bid spread.
+By selecting Exact Match, you're telling Apple that you want to place bids for your selected keyword exactly as it is typed in.
+In other words, with setting up Exact Match keywords, your ad appears when that keyword is searched by Apple users in Apple App Store.
+By knowing your audience and their search terms, you can target them more efficiently.

 Search Match is best used for keyword discovery.
-By selecting Search Match, you’re allowing Apple to automatically match your app, using its metadata, to relevant keywords and search terms.
+In other words, it is an additional way to find best performing keywords for your mobile app.
+By selecting Search Match, you're allowing Apple to automatically match your app (using its metadata) to relevant keywords and search terms.

 For Search Match to be effective, your app's metadata needs to be up-to-date and optimized.
 That means App Store Optimization has already been done and recently updated.
 This way Apple is able to easily pull information about your app and produce the best and most relevant keywords.

-Keyword bidding is how Apple determines which app ad will be shown.
+Now, as you know different types of keywords available for setting up your Apple Search Ads campaigns, comes the exciting part - keywords bidding!
+Keyword bidding is how Apple determines which app ad will be shown to users.
 You are definitely not the only person with a photo editing app who wants their ad to be seen by people searching the term “photo editing.”
-As a result, you’ll bid on keywords by specifying the maximum amount you are willing to pay for one tap.
+As a result, you'll bid on keywords by specifying the maximum amount you are willing to pay for one tap.
 The highest bidder gets the majority share of the ad spot, also known as Share of Voice (SOV).

 Here's where App Radar's Apple Search Ads Intelligence plays an influential role.
 With Apple Search Ads Intelligence, you'll see if you are the top bidder for priority keywords and if competitors are placing ads on your app name.